Sudheer4567/FoodCalorieEstimationSystem/README.md

 * The system takes food images as input, identifies the food item using image recognition, and provides nutritional information.
 * This system can be used in various applications, including personal health tracking and dietary analysis.
 * We use a Convolutional Neural Network (CNN) for image recognition and a custom CSV for nutritional data.
-* The model was trained using Google Colab.

 ### Built With